NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ![show-menu-open](readme-images/project-walkthrough/show_menu_open.png)

-There is an allergen note made available at the bottom of the menu, ensuring that any necessary information is available to user along with any dietary needs.
+There is an allergen note made available at the bottom of the menu, ensuring that any necessary information is available to user along with any dietary information.

-Like the promotions on the home page, if the manager adds, updates, or removes any items from the menu, these changes are reflected instantly on the site.
+Like the promotions on the home page, if the manager adds, updates, or removes any items from the menu, these changes are reflected instantly.
 This ensures that that site always provides the latest version of the menu.

 [Back to Contents.](#table-of-contents)

 ## Bookings
 ### Features

 The booking page requires the user to be logged in.
-The purpose of this login is to ensure that only the logged in user can create, update, or delete a booking, which will be reflected within their account.
-The initial navigation to this page presents the follow:
+The purpose of this login is to ensure that only the logged in user can create, update, or delete a booking, which is reflected within their account.
+The initial navigation to this page presents the following:

 ![alt text](readme-images/project-walkthrough/booking_not_logged_in.png)

-If the user has an account already with Sultan's, they are welcome to login.
+If the user already has an account with Sultan's, they are welcome to login.
 On successful login, they are re-directed to the bookings page under their account.

 If the user is a new visitor to the site and does not have an account, they have a link available on the login page and the navigation menu to register: